schackartk/t-junction_model_replication/README.md

 $ conda env create -f environment.yml -p ./env
 ```

-This creates a conda environment in the root of the repository, which is activate with:
+This creates a conda environment in the root of the repository, which is activated with:

 ```sh
 $ conda activate ./env